Glasau

 Glasau is a municipality in the district of Segeberg, in Schleswig-Holstein, Germany.
-It is name after the estate and the manor house of the same name.
+It is named after the estate and the manor house of the same name.
 Sarau is the largest village in the municipality; about half of the population lives there.

 History

 From March 29, 1945 until May 5, 1945 a concentration camp was established near Glasau.
 It was a subcamp to the Neuengamme concentration camp.